 April 2018

-David Biggs presented the 2018 Dennis L, Tewsbury Award by the Structural Engineering Institute (SEI) of ASCE.
+David Biggs was presented the 2018 Dennis L. Tewsbury Award by the Structural Engineering Institute (SEI) of ASCE.

 July 2015